anupamw/MyBriefingsFeedService/HTTPS_SETUP_GUIDE.md

 ## Option 1: Using k3s Built-in Traefik (Recommended)

+### Overview
+This option uses your existing k3s cluster's built-in Traefik load balancer combined with cert-manager to automatically obtain and manage SSL certificates from Let's Encrypt.
+The process involves installing cert-manager into your cluster, configuring it to communicate with Let's Encrypt's servers, and updating your ingress configuration to request TLS certificates for your domain.
+Once set up, cert-manager automatically handles certificate renewal, and Traefik serves your applications over HTTPS.
+This approach gives you full control over the SSL setup within your Kubernetes cluster and doesn't depend on external services, but requires you to have a domain name pointing to your droplet's IP address.

 ### Prerequisites
 1. **Domain name** (e.g., `yourdomain.com`)
 2. **DNS pointing to your droplet**: `yourdomain.com → 64.227.134.87`

+### Getting a Domain Name Pointed to Your Droplet
+Since you don't have a domain name yet, you'll need to register one first.
+You can get a domain from registrars like Namecheap, GoDaddy, or others (typically $10-15/year for .com domains).
+Once you have a domain, you go into your registrar's DNS management panel and create an "A record" that points your domain to your droplet's IP address (64.227.134.87).
+For example, if you bought "mybriefings.com", you'd create an A record where the hostname is "@" (representing the root domain) and the value is "64.227.134.87".
+DNS propagation can take a few hours to 48 hours to fully spread worldwide.

 ### Steps